ripple/opensource.ripple.com/docs/xls-73d/index.md

 ## AMMCreate Changes

-Currently, the `AMMCreate` transaction is blocked if you try to create an AMM, and the issuer of one of the paired assets has enabled clawback support.
+Currently, the `AMMCreate` transaction is prohibited if either of the AMM pool's token issuers have enabled the `lsfAllowTrustLineClawback` flag.

 XLS-73d permits you to create new AMMs with clawback-enabled tokens.
-However, the token issuer will need to use `AMMClawback` instead of `Clawback` to clawback assets.

 ## AMMDeposit Changes